Azure-Samples/mlops-enterprise-template/README.md

 ### 5. Storage Account
+If user requires to create a subscription to storage account also  user needs to create a new storage account in the same resource group.
+Following extra steps need to be done in the given order for enabling subscription to the created storage account-
+- Remove [line 562](/infra/deploy.core-infra.json#L562) and [line 600](/infra/deploy.core-infra.json#L562) from file [deploy.core-infra.json](/infra/deploy.core-infra.json).
+- Uncomment `STORAGE_ACCOUNT` env variable in [setup.yml](/.github/workflows/setup.yml) and add the name of storage account to be subscribed to.

-You can either create new one or use the existing storage account in the same resource group, You need to make sure that your storage name and `DataLakestorageName` parameter name  specified in [params.deploy.core-infra.json](/infra/params.deploy.core-infra.json#L11) both should match.
+  You need to make sure that your storage name and `STORAGE_ACCOUNT` env variable name  specified in [setup.yml](/.github/workflows/setup.yml) both should match.
+- Follow steps mentioned in step 4 to trigger workflow [[setup.yml]](/.github/workflows/setup.yml).

 ### 6. Review